osoisi/Basics-of-MI/Academic Performance of High School Students/readme.md

 ## Analysis
 The project aims to answer the following questions:
-1. Is there a correlation between 'Age', 'Gender', 'Ethnicity', 'ParentalEducation', 'StudyTimeWeekly', 'Absences', 'Tutoring', 'ParentalSupport', 'Extracurricular', 'Sports', 'Music' and 'Volunteering' to a students GPA?
+1. Is there a correlation between 'Age', 'Gender', 'Ethnicity', 'ParentalEducation', 'StudyTimeWeekly', 'Absences', 'Tutoring', 'ParentalSupport', 'Extracurricular', 'Sports', 'Music', 'Volunteering' and a students GPA?
 2. Can they be used to predict unseen high school student data?

 ## Methodology